Avichelverma/SP-500-CumulativeReturns/README.md

+# S&P 500 Yearly Total Returns and Cumulative Returns
 S&P 500 Yearly Total Returns and Cumulative Returns is a React based single page application.
 The application contains S&P 500 yearly returns and display cumulative returns for each year.
+The data is gathered from website SlickCharts.

 The application consists of a range slider that can be used to adjust the range to select ranges of year.